Gladys Noel Bates: Background

 In 1948, salaries for black teachers in Mississippi was on the bottom rung of the nation's teacher pay scale.
 Black teachers were paid one-half the salary of white teachers.
 In some school districts, the ratio was even lower.
 The difference in pay was based solely on skin color, even when black and white teachers had equal education, experience and Teacher certification.
 The Black teachers’ organization in Jackson, Mississippi was the Mississippi Association of Teachers in Colored Schools (MATCS).
 It later became known as the Mississippi Teachers Association (MTA).
-MATCS talked quietly with the NAACP leaders about the possibility of filing a lawsuit for equal pay for Black teachers.
-After many secret discussions, it was decided that the logical choice for a plaintiff would be Gladys Noel Bates because she was both a teacher and an active officer of the Jackson NAACP.
+MATCS talked with the NAACP leaders about the possibility of filing a lawsuit for equal pay for Black teachers.
+After many discussions, it was decided that the logical choice for a plaintiff would be Gladys Noel Bates because she was both a teacher and an active officer of the Jackson NAACP.

 Preparation

 During the long months of preparation for the lawsuit, all of the parties involved were pledged to absolute silence for they realized a slip of the tongue could result in Mrs. Bates being fired before the suit was filed.

-The chief counsel for the NAACP at that time was a young attorney by the name of Thurgood Marshall.
-Attorney Marshall came and met with the small group of MATCS and NAACP representatives in Jackson.
-Attorney Marshall told the group, point blank, that until they secured $5,000, they were not in a position to seriously consider filing a lawsuit.
-This was quite a bit of money in the 1940s.
-It would be especially difficult for this group to raise that amount.
+The chief counsel for the NAACP at the time was Thurgood Marshall.
+Marshall came and met with the small group of MATCS and NAACP representatives in Jackson.
+Marshall told the group, point blank, that until they secured $5,000, they were not in a position to seriously consider filing a lawsuit.